JTafej/Programming-Lessons/Games/1_18 Classes.md

 ```
 jacob_dog = Dog('Indy', 3)
 ```
-### If you add this to the program, it will create an instance of a dog, whose name is Indy, and whose age is 3.
+### If you add this to the program, it will create an instance(AKA an OBJECT) of a dog, whose name is Indy, and whose age is 3.
 To check this, we can add the following lines:
 ```
 print(f"Jacob's dog's name is {jacob_dog.name}.")
 print(f"Jacob's dog is {jacob_dog.age} years old.")